chirontt/jgit.http.server.native/README.md

 	gradlew run
 	gradlew run --args="8080 /path/to/repos /path/to/lfs/storage"

-To generate native executable, run the `nativeImage` task:
+To generate native executable, run the `nativeCompile` task:

-	gradlew nativeImage
+	gradlew nativeCompile

-The `nativeImage` task would take a while to compile the source code and link into an executable file.
+The `nativeCompile` task would take a while to compile the source code and link into an executable file.
 The resulting `JGitHttpServer` file is in:

 	build/native-image/JGitHttpServer